 Here are some pictures of our LEGO Party and what we did:

 To kick off the Christmas Season, we have a Gingerbread Party on the last Saturday in November.
-It is for families to build a Gingerbread House together.
-We have several stations that families can go to:
+Families can spend time together at all the different activities and they can build a Gingerbread House together.

 A few times a year we hold a Family Dedication Event.
 Instead of calling it a baby dedication, we call it a family dedication.
 It’s a chance for parents to: